 For example, if your site doesn’t load, the algorithm will realise you can’t provide this.

-More often, the problem is with load speed.
+The problem is more often with load speed.
 Google realises that people are lazy.
-The longer users wait to access your content, the less well it will rank.
+The longer users wait to access your content, the lower its ranking will be.

 Crawlability Issues

 Crawlability is a term used to describe the process of a search engine examining your site.
-The easier it is for the crawlers to find information, the more likely they are to display it to users.
+The easier the crawlers find information, the more likely they will display it to users.

 This comprises things like how your site is structured, how you link between different pages and the quality of your sitemap.